Early College Credit Program for School Districts

 Grading

 Final grades and transcripts will be sent to the school counselors seven days after the last day of final exams.
-If a school district requires a percentage grade to convert to the high school grading scale, please contact the ECCP Coordinator.
-Faculty do not submit percentage grades to the university, but the ECCP staff can contact the instructor for it.
+Please note that instructors are not required to report percentage grades to the university so if a school district requires a percentage grade to convert to the high school grading scale, please ask the student to share their 'Grades' tab in Canvas.
 Please see the UW-Green Bay Grading System for grade point and transcript implications.
 ECCP students may not take courses as pass/fail at UW-Green Bay.

 Eligibility Requirements